 China has also been accused of its unjust practices, such as “blocking its airlines from buying “tens of billions of dollars” of products from Boeing.”

-The US met with Australia, Japan, and Indina to discuss alliance against China’s influence in the Asia-Pacific region.
+The US met with Australia, Japan, and India to discuss alliance against China’s influence in the Asia-Pacific region.
 The US also created a deal with Australia, which would provide them with nuclear submarines.

 4. The Trump administration cultivated a protectionist trade policy through 2020, which has altered the United States’ ability to remain competitive on the global market.
 The US withdrew from the Trans-Pacific Partnership in 2017.
 In response, former TPP countries created the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 The Biden administration has faced pressure to join the CPTPP to reignite multilateral trade negotiation and counter China’s influence.
 However, the focus on domestic industrial policy and infrastructure has taken center stage since Biden was inaugurated in 2021, making a concerted effort toward multilateral trade talks unlikely soon.